en de

 Image credit: Pier 88 Nile River Cairo

-Cairo loves Pier 88 Nile River for their Italian cuisine, their pastries, and the ambience.
-Executive chefs Mostafa Seif, Artem Vasilevich and Ahmed Agha, all of them award-winning food experts, creating classic dishes with a modern twist.
+Cairo loves Pier 88 Nile River for its exquisite Italian cuisine, pastries and sophisticated ambiance.
+Executive chefs Mostafa Seif, Artem Vasilevich and Ahmed Agha – all of them award-winning food experts – create classic dishes with a modern twist.

-The high-end eatery with Nile River view requires reservation and promises an unforgettable dining experience.
+This high-end eatery with a panoramic Nile River view requires a reservation and promises an unforgettable dining experience.

 Tip #8: Fasahet Somaya